This document was last updated on 23rd May 2018

 - To create your customer account and make it available to you, as well as to manage your orders.

 You can visit our website without providing any personal information.
 Your browser, however, automatically sends certain information while you are online, which is recorded in so-called log files.
 We store these log files for the purpose of locating malfunctions and for safety reasons (e.g. to investigate attacks on our system) only.
-They are deleted after 7 to 10 days.
+They are deleted after 30 days.
 Log files that are needed as evidence (in case of an attack on our system) will not be deleted until the investigations of an incident are completed.
 In individual cases log files may be handed on to the investigating authorities

 The following information is recorded in log files: